choria-legacy/marionette-collective/website/reference/integration/activemq_security.md

 [Security]: http://activemq.apache.org/security.html
 [Registration]: /reference/plugins/registration.html
 [Wildcard]: http://activemq.apache.org/wildcards.html
+[ActiveMQ TLS]: activemq_ssl.html

 # {{page.title}}

 As part of rolling out mcollective you need to think about security.
 The various examples in the quick start guide and on this blog has allowed all agents to talk to all nodes all agents.
 The problem with this approach is that should you have untrusted users on a node they can install the client applications and read the username/password from the server config file and thus control your entire architecture.

-Since revision 71 of trunk the structure of messages has changed to be compatible with ActiveMQ authorization structure, I've also made the structure of the message targets configurable.
-The new default format is compatible with [ActiveMQ wildcard patterns][Wildcard] and so we can now do fine grained controls over who can speak to what.
+The default format for message topics is compatible with [ActiveMQ wildcard patterns][Wildcard] and so we can now do fine grained controls over who can speak to what.

 General information about [ActiveMQ Security can be found on their wiki][Security].